ktran-euclid/simple-api/README.md

         ptw

-3. Start celery worker and watch their logs:
+3. On another window, start celery worker and watch their logs.
+This worker is required to fetch data from content-server

         celery -A application.application.celery worker --loglevel=info